-LACNIC is the organization charged with managing Internet number resources for Latin America and the Caribbean; it is committed to excellence, leadership, being part of and serving the community, development, fairness, participation, and honesty.
+LACNIC is the organization charged with managing Internet number resources for Latin America and the Caribbean.
+It is committed to excellence, leadership, being part of and serving the community, development, fairness, participation, and honesty.

-This Code of Conduct applies to all LACNIC employees, managers and members of the Board, regardless of their rank and geographic or functional location, and extends to its members and suppliers in cases where so specified.
+This Code of Ethics applies to all LACNIC employees, managers and members of the Board, regardless of their rank and geographic or functional location, and extends to its members and suppliers in cases where so specified.

-Employees, managers and Board members shall always act in LACNIC's best interest, safeguarding and making proper use of the assets and resources belonging to the organization which are under their control, preventing their use for personal gain or that of third parties, or in actions that may result in damages.
+Employees, managers and Board members shall always act in LACNIC's best interest, safeguarding and making proper use of the assets and resources belonging to the organization and which are under their control, preventing their use for personal gain or that of third parties, or in actions that may result in damages.

 LACNIC records, maintains, respects and adequately protects all information and data generated, used and handled in its operations in a manner that is rigorous, precise, accurate, complete and in accordance with all applicable rules and principles.

-The information disclosed should not affect the rights of others or pose risks to LACNIC, its members, suppliers, employees, managers, or Board members.
+Any information disclosed should not affect the rights of others or pose risks to LACNIC, its members, suppliers, employees, managers, or Board members.

-LACNIC acquires all goods and services required for its activities on the basis of price and quality, fostering relationships based on mutual respect, fairness, and transparency and avoiding exclusive relationships, except in exceptional circumstances expressly authorized by the Board or by the Executive Director.
+LACNIC acquires all goods and services required for its activities on the basis of price and quality, fostering relationships based on mutual respect, fairness and transparency and avoiding exclusive relationships, except in exceptional circumstances expressly authorized by the Board or by the Executive Director.

 LACNIC promotes fair treatment and guarantees all its members, suppliers, employees, managers and Board members the exercise of their rights.

-LACNIC promotes a work environment and third party relationships that are free of violence, physical, sexual, psychological, moral, or any other type of harassment, and free of abuse of authority or other conducts which might intimidate or offend the rights of its members, suppliers, employees, managers, or Board members.
+LACNIC promotes a work environment and third-party relationships that are free of violence, physical, sexual, psychological, moral, or any other type of harassment, and free of abuse of authority or other conducts which might intimidate or offend the rights of its members, suppliers, employees, managers, or Board members.

 LACNIC agrees not to reveal any confidential information about its members, suppliers, employees, managers and Board members.

-This obligation shall extend to employees, managers and Board members, even after their relationship with LACNIC has ended.
+This obligation shall extend to employees, managers and Board members even after their relationship with LACNIC has ended.